 Once you have your listening skills honed, demonstrate that you've actively heard the person you're talking to by:

-Often these are classified as "small talk'"and sometimes are despised for that.
+Often these subjects are classified as "small talk'"and sometimes are despised for that.
 However small talk has a way of becoming meaningful BIG talk if you let it.

 The job of a small talk topic is to gently ease the way open for something more.
 If it doesn't happen, it doesn't matter.
 You can move on but if the conversation becomes mutually interesting you can continue it.

 Again depending on context safe or neutral topics are weather, sports, news, family events, traffic, children, work and seasonal happenings.

 "I'm really looking forward to Christmas.
 We're going to XXX this year.
 What are you planning to do?"